 We have pondered upon the fact that Malaysia has some of the strictest censorship laws.
 When we look at some of the cases throughout history, you will find that content available over the internet is either filtered or blocked by various governmental agencies.

 - As of January 2014, the Malaysian government blocked various political websites.
-If try to open these blocked websites, you will be accompanied with the following message: “This website is not available in Malaysia as it violates the National law.”
+If try to open these blocked websites, you will be accompanied by the following message: “This website is not available in Malaysia as it violates the National law.”

 - In 2006, all Malaysian news blogs would have to be registered with Ministry of Information.
 This announcement was made in order to filter out bloggers that were trying to promote disorder in Malaysia.